-The signal from the base station is received via the repeater BS antenna and is forwarded through a combiner (CMB) to the ANT input of a duplex filter (DPX).
-The signal from the LO output of the duplex filter is, via the P126 port, fed to the BSC board.
+The signal from the base station is received via the repeater BS antenna and is forwarded through a directional coupler (DCC) to the ANT input of a duplex filter (DPX).
+The signal from the HI output of the duplex filter is, via the P126 port, fed to the BSC board.
 On the BSC board, the signal is amplified in a low noise amplifier (LNA) and is then entered the band selective amplifier circuitry.

 The first mixer stage in the BSC amplifier, which is controlled by a synthesizer, converts the received frequency down to the IF frequency.
-The signal is then filtered by a SAW bandpass filter and, not shown in the figure, amplified before it is fed to the second mixer stage, controlled by the same synthesizer as the previous one, for converting back to the original frequency.
+The signal is then filtered by SAW bandpass filters and, not shown in the figure, amplified before it is fed to the second mixer stage for conversion back to the original frequency.

-The SAW filter is adjustable and can be software changed from within OMT32 (or OMS) to cover various band widths.
+The SAW filter combination is adjustable and can be software changed from within OMT32 (or OMS) to cover various band widths.

-The following power amplifier (PA) is controlled by the Control Unit (CU).
-The output gain can be reduced to avoid instability due to poor antenna isolation.
+The following power amplifier (PA) is controlled by the BSC control circuitry.
+The amplifier gain will be reduced to avoid instability due to poor antenna isolation.

 A detector in the PA stage measures continuously the output level.
 The signal from this detector is used by the automatic gain control, AGC, to supervise and, if necessary, reduce the output power to keep it under a maximum level.
-The AGC gain control affects all the amplification stages.
+The AGC gain control affects several of the amplification stages.